spotinst/terraform-provider-spotinst/docs/resources/ocean_automatic_rightsizing.md

     * `allow_hpa_recommendations` - Determines by the rule if recommendation application is allowed for workloads with HPA definition.

 * `recommendation_application_intervals` - (Required) Determines the Ocean Rightsizing rule recommendation application intervals.
-    * `repetition_basis` - (Optional) Enum: "WEEKLY" "MONTHLY".
+    * `repetition_basis` - (Optional) Valid values: "WEEKLY" "MONTHLY".
 The repetition basis.
-    * `weekly_repetition_basis` - (Optional) the maximal value of cpu in vCpu.
+    * `weekly_repetition_basis` - (Optional) Determines the Ocean Rightsizing rule weekly repetition basis.
-      * `interval_days` - (Optional) Enum: "SUNDAY" "MONDAY" "TUESDAY" "WEDNESDAY" "THURSDAY" "FRIDAY" "SATURDAY".
+      * `interval_days` - (Optional) Valid values: "SUNDAY" "MONDAY" "TUESDAY" "WEDNESDAY" "THURSDAY" "FRIDAY" "SATURDAY".
 Array of the days of the week, when we want to trigger the apply recommendations.
       * `interval_hours_start_time` - (Optional) Start time.
       * `interval_hours_end_time` - (Optional) End time.
-    * `monthly_repetition_basis` - (Optional) the minimal value of memory in Gib.
+    * `monthly_repetition_basis` - (Optional) Determines the Ocean Rightsizing rule monthly repetition basis.
       * `interval_months` - (Optional) Array of the months (in number), when we want to trigger the apply recommendations.
-      * `week_of_the_month` - (Optional) Enum: "FIRST" "SECOND" "THIRD" "FOURTH" "LAST".
+      * `week_of_the_month` - (Optional) Valid values: "FIRST" "SECOND" "THIRD" "FOURTH" "LAST".
 Array of the weeks in the month, when we want to trigger the apply recommendations.
       * `weekly_repetition_basis` - (Optional) Determines the Ocean Rightsizing rule weekly repetition basis.
-        * `interval_days` - (Optional) Enum: "SUNDAY" "MONDAY" "TUESDAY" "WEDNESDAY" "THURSDAY" "FRIDAY" "SATURDAY".
+        * `interval_days` - (Optional) Valid values: "SUNDAY" "MONDAY" "TUESDAY" "WEDNESDAY" "THURSDAY" "FRIDAY" "SATURDAY".
 Array of the days of the week, when we want to trigger the apply recommendations.
         * `interval_hours_start_time` - (Optional) Start time.
         * `interval_hours_end_time` - (Optional) End time.